justincfeng/squirrel.jl/docs/src/index.md

 [`platform specific`](https://julialang.org/downloads/platform/)
 installation instructions for Julia.

-To add `squirrel.jl`, first run the `julia` command in the command line/terminal to open the Julia `REPL`.
+To add `squirrel.jl` as a package in Julia, first run the `julia` command in the command line/terminal to open the Julia `REPL`.
 Next, open the package manager by typing `]`.
 In the package manager, run the command to add `squirrel.jl`:

     pkg> add https://github.com/justincfeng/squirrel.jl/